seamplex/feenox/doc/sds.md

 ---
 title: FeenoX Software Design Specification
 lang: en-US
-abstract: This design specification addresses the (hypothetical) Software Requirement Specification for developing a piece of free and open source engineering software with certain specifications, defined in an imaginary Software Requirement Specifications tender.
+abstract: This Software Design Specifications (SDS) document applies to a fictitious Software Requirement Specifications (SRS) document.
+The latter can be seen as a request for quotation and the former as an offer for the tender.
+Each section  of this SDS addresses one section of the SRS.
+The original text from the SRS is shown quoted at the very beginning before the actual SDS content.
 number-sections: true
 toc: true
 ...

-This Software Design Specifications (SDS) document applies to a fictitious Software Requirement Specifications (SRS) document.
-The latter can be seen as a request for quotation and the former as an offer for the tender.
-Each section  of this SDS addresses one section of the SRS.
-The original text from the SRS is shown quoted at the very beginning before the actual SDS content.

 > ```include
 > 100-introduction.md